itthinx/groups-newsletters-templates/README.md

 Default templates, which can also be used to derive your own, are provided in the plugin’s templates folder.
 Included are default `single-story.php` and `taxonomy-newsletter.php` templates.

+An example Genesis child theme is available as <a href="https://github.com/itthinx/genesis-sample">Genesis Sample</a>.

 Help with theme-specific templates
 ----------------------------------